Kelso Racecourse: Notable races

 One notable steeplechase is the King's Own Challenge Cup, named after the King's Own Scottish Borderers who were based nearby.
 The longest established race still run at Kelso is a steeplechase for the Buccleuch Cup, founded in 1885 for maiden hunters.
 This race was won by Teal in 1951, who went on to win the 1952 Grand National under new ownership.

+More minor races at Kelso have also entered the history books, including a race in 1990 won by Equinoctial at odds of 250/1, the longest-priced winner in British racing history at the time.
+In 2025, Blowers beat this record by winning at Exeter at 300/1, yet this was equalled at Kelso in 2026 by Crokes Cross, trained by Stuart Coltherd.

 Management

 Kelso Racecourse is under the management of Kelso Races Limited, a not-for-profit private company.
 Its current managing director is Jonathan Garratt and its chairman is Mark Hunter.
 The company was incorporated on 17 March 1928 as The United Border Hunt Steeplechases (Kelso) Limited.
 The change of name was registered with Companies House on 18 December 1951.

 Golf course

 The golf course partially laid out within the race course was originally a nine-hole course designed by Ben Sayers, then extended and redesigned by James Braid in 1930, and made into 18 holes in 1980.
 Some holes cross the race course.
 It is the home of Kelso Golf Club.